mmazzet/placemark/README.md

 - TEMP: https://placemark-a1-mmazzet.onrender.com/dashboard

 ## Features
-- Users can create an account, modify details and delete the account
+- Users can create an account, modify details and delete the account.
 - Users can add and delete countries and view them in their dashboard.
-- Users can add and delete markets.
-For each market they can add the name, the description, latitude, longitude and category information.
+- Users can add and delete flea markets.
+For each flea market they can add the name, the description, latitude, longitude and category information.
 - Users can update their profile and delete the account.

+- Validation: Joi Schemas used for Sign Up, Log in, Add Country and Add Market
+- Unit Tests: Mocha used for tests on user, country and market
+- Storage: MongoDB and Studio 3T.
+Mongoose seeder for preloaded objects
+- Image storage: Cloudinary
+- API documentation: HapiSwagger to document users, countries and markets endpoints
+- API security: hapi authentication strategies JWT

 ## Prerequisites